almende/eve/protocol.md

 - `PUT /agents/{agentId}?type={agentType}`

-  Create an agent. `agentId` can be any string. `agentType` describest the type of the agent, for example a Java class path.
+  Create an agent. `agentId` can be any string. `agentType` describes the type of the agent, for example a Java class path.
 A 500 error will be thrown when an agent with this id already exists.